toearth/js-best-practise/README.md

 # js-best-practise
-The result is based on [jeben](http://jsben.ch/browse).
+The result is based on [jsben](http://jsben.ch/browse).

-During the test, I got different result in different result, in one benchmark.Some times the chart even has some error. worng result
+During the test, I got different result in different result, in one benchmark.
+Some times the chart even has some error.

+worng result
 ![](img/C8227164-B8C0-4E65-B0B8-A1962B0E4E58.png)